skip to main content skip to search skip to footer skip to accessibility statement

 Children living in poverty and deprivation are more likely to have poorer outcomes in adulthood, particularly those relating to health, education, employment and crime.
 It has also been found that children and families from the poorest 20% of household incomes are three times more likely to have common mental health problems than those in the richest 20%.

-The latest data on those pupils who are eligible for free school meals from Department for Education (DfE) school census (2022/23), shows that 34% of all pupils, in state funded schools in Southampton, were known to be eligible for free school meals, which is significantly higher than the national average (23.8%).
+The latest data on those pupils who are eligible for free school meals from Department for Education (DfE) (2024/25), shows that 37.9% of all pupils, in state funded schools in Southampton, were known to be eligible for free school meals, which is significantly higher than the national average (25.7%).

 Local comparator and trend data on free school meals and other child poverty indicators can be explored further using the Office for Health Improvement and Disparities (OHID) fingertips tool below.